taranjeet/awesome-gpts/README.md

 - [Swiftify](https://chat.openai.com/g/g-6TtZAfPrw-swiftify): AI Taylor Swift Songwriting Companion
 - [Showtimes](https://chat.openai.com/g/g-gNH4K4Egg-shownotes): Transcribes and summarizes audio content.
 - [TweetX Enhancer](https://chat.openai.com/g/g-tMp039mDw): Enhances tweets for better engagement.
+- [Writing Assistant](https://chat.openai.com/g/g-DpGlZrobT-writing-assistant): a writing assistant with extensive experience in writing and teaching, assisting users in various forms of English writing such as blog writing, essay writing, and more by Junmun Liu
+- [Trey Ratcliff's Fun & Critical Photo Critique GPT](https://chat.openai.com/g/g-gWki9zYNV): Over 5,000 of my blog posts and all my books have been fed into this AI to give you a fun critique of your photo.
+Enjoy!
+And tell your friends - thanks! by Raymond Ratcliff
+- [Xiaohongshu Writing Expert](https://chat.openai.com/g/g-iWeTcmxdr-xiao-hong-shu-xie-zuo-zhuan-jia): Focus on Xiaohongshu note writing, with it you can also be an expert in Xiaohongshu’s popular writing!
+- [Post Generator](https://chat.openai.com/g/g-XO5wmv9uA-post-generator): Writes your LinkedIn Posts by [Johan van der Boog](https://www.linkedin.com/in/johanvanderboog)

 ## Culinary